Charlie Kirk: Transgender community

-Traditional gender roles
+Gender roles

 Kirk promoted traditional gender roles, telling young women to go to college for the purpose of finding husbands and "embrace their roles as mothers and homemakers".
 In October 2021, he said on his podcast that Democrats wanted Americans to live where "there is no cultural identity, where you live in sexual anarchy, where private property is a thing of the past, and the ruling class controls everything".
 Following social media backlash, he released a statement on the website of the Claremont Institute reiterating and expanding his remarks.
 According to Media Matters for America, Kirk said at the TPUSA Young Women's Leadership Summit 2022 Conference that the "biblical model" for women to pursue in romantic relationships is a partner who is "a protector and a leader, and deep down, a vast majority of you agree" and that "if you want to go meet conservative men that have their act together, that aren't like, woke beta men, like, start a Turning Point USA chapter, you'll meet a lot of them."
 Kirk had repeatedly criticized birth control, and once said that it creates "very angry and bitter young ladies and young women".

 Race

 White Americans

 Kirk had voiced a belief in the decline and victimhood of White Americans, reflecting grievance politics.
-In 2015, Kirk alleged that he had lost a slot to attend West Point to a candidate of "a different ethnicity and gender".
 In 2018, Kirk told a college audience that the concept of white privilege is a myth and a "racist idea".
 Assuming "more hard-right positions", he told followers of his radio podcast in 2021 that Democratic immigration policies were aimed at "diminishing and decreasing white demographics in America" and called for Texas to "deputize a citizen force and put them on the border" to protect "white demographics in America".

 In 2023, Kirk said that "prowling Blacks go around for fun to go target white people" in urban America.
 In 2024, he said, "The great replacement strategy, which is well under way every single day in our southern border, is a strategy to replace white rural America with something different", and added, "The American Democrat party hates this country.
 They wanna see it collapse.
 They love it when America becomes less white."
 Kirk further posted "The 'Great Replacement' is not a theory, it's a reality", alongside a Fox News headline that falsely claimed: "7.2M illegals entered the U.S. under Biden administration, an amount greater than population of 36 states."